kiramarielazda/kiramarielazda.github.io/README.md

 # Group 9 Workload Distribution Plan
+This is a plan for GEOM 101 A3.
+Group 9 members: Kira-Marie Lazda, Stephanie Scane, Carol Buckingham, Becca Carmichael & Kathleen Soodhoo
 ## Template
 We have chosen to pull inspiration from the Caslys Consulting webpage for our website's template.
 It can be accessed here: https://www.caslys.ca/